chetaldrich/Asteroids/src/sample/readme.txt

 Scoreboard

-We also have a model and controller and main(which will be our view) class.
+We also have a model and controller and main class.
 Here is some ascii art have a nice weekend Jeff.